alanng10/Endgame/Docue/a.md

 Endgame is most gain base choose base on game can.

-Arti tool none gain in endgame.
+Arti tool none gain in Endgame.

-Arti tool none worth in endgame.
+Arti tool none worth in Endgame.

-Arti tool none mark in endgame.
+Arti tool none mark in Endgame.

-Arti tool none park in endgame.
+Arti tool none park in Endgame.